 How to protect WP-config.php file

-There is few a way to do so via .hta access and through your file manager as well.
+There are few ways to do so via .hta access and through your file manager as well.

 The most easier way would be through the file manager, assessing the root directory public_html.

 Find your WP-config file there and move it to the up level.
-That’s it, not it won’t be accessible at all.
-You WP-Config file is secure now.
+That’s it.
+Now, it won’t be accessible at all.
+Your WP-Config file is secure now.

-This is another, step in which a webmaster look into.
+This is another, step in which a webmaster looks into.
 Which is not well known when it comes to securing the website.

 Here is the step by step how you can disable directory browsing in WordPress via .htaccess.

 Final Words on Securing your WordPress Blog